-The statements of net position present the College's current and non-current assets, deferred outflows of resources and liabilities, deferred inflows of resources and the resultant net position.
+The statements of net position present the College's current and non-current assets, deferred outflows of resources, liabilities, deferred inflows of resources and the resultant net position.
 The statements of revenues, expenses, and changes in net position show the College's revenues and expenses segregated into operating and non-operating sections.
 It is important to note that the state and county appropriations, which are essential to the College's operations, are recorded as non-operating revenues.
-Therefore, the operating revenues less operating expenses show a loss of \$65.5, \$74.2, and \$60.5 million for fiscal years ended June 30, 2019, 2018 and 2017, respectively, while the net of non-operating revenues less non-operating expenses shows an excess of revenues over expenses of \$62.3, \$65.4, and \$52.2 million for fiscal years ended June 30, 2019, 2018 and 2017, respectively.
+Therefore, the operating revenues less operating expenses show a loss (in Millions) of \$60.9, \$65.5, and \$74.2, for fiscal years ended June 30, 2020, 2019 and 2018, respectively, while the net of non-operating revenues less non-operating expenses shows an excess of revenues over expenses of \$57.9, \$62.2, and \$65.4 for fiscal years ended June 30, 2020, 2019 and 2018, respectively.
 The statements of cash flows show the sources and uses of the College's cash for operating activities, non-capital financing activities, capital and related financing activities and investing activities.